LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

 With the "Order Status" intent created, let’s return to Conversation Builder and use the intent to trigger a new dialog.

-1. Open the **Getting Started** bot in Conversation Builder.
+1. Open your Getting Started bot in Conversation Builder.
-2. Create a new regular dialog named “Order Status”.
+2. Create a new regular dialog named “Order Status.”

     By default, a regular dialog includes a Dialog Starter interaction, but it isn't configured yet.
 You'll use the [Assist tool](conversation-builder-assist.html) to do this.